okosheep/trifulx/README.md

 # trifulx
-Java XML reader and writer
+A Java XML reader and writer